-1.5 Report of the activities of the Board of Directors during fiscal year 2010:
+1.5 Activity of the Board of Directors in 2011:

 Pursuant to article L.225-35 of the French commercial code, the Board of Directors determines the broad lines of the Company's business and sees to their implementation.
-Subject to the powers expressly granted to shareholders' meetings, and within the limits of the corporate purpose, it reviews any question relating to the conduct of the company's business and decides all pertinent issues through its deliberations.
+Subject to the powers expressly granted to shareholders' meetings, and within the limits of the corporate purpose, it reviews any question relating to the conduct of the Company's business and decides all pertinent issues through its deliberations.